cityofaustin/Residential-Permitting/_project_steps/1-general-process/overview.md

 ---
-title: General Process Permit Overview
+seo_title: General Process Permit Overview
+title: General > 0.
+Overview
 excerpt: A detailed look into the residential permitting process in the City of Austin
 project_name: general process
 in_projects_menu: true